Tuition and Fees

 Many of our students have successfully raised funds through their community connections and paid for their seminary studies without taking on huge amounts of debt.

-You are encouraged to contact the and set up an appointment to receive fundraising coaching.
+You are encouraged to contact the Office of Financial Aid and set up an appointment to receive fundraising coaching.

 Student Emergency Fund